Venera 11: Flight platform

 The mission ended in February, 1980.
 Venera 11 is currently in heliocentric orbit, with perihelion of 0.69 AU, aphelion of 1.01 AU, eccentricity of 0.19, inclination of 2.3 degrees and orbital period of 284 days.

 Lander

 The lander carried instruments to study the temperature and atmospheric and soil chemical composition.
-A device called Groza detected lightning on Venus.
+A device called Groza was intended to search for lightning on Venus.
 Both Venera 11 and Venera 12 had landers with two cameras, each designed for color imaging, though Soviet literature does not mention them.

 Each failed to return images when the lens covers did not separate after landing due to a design flaw.
 The soil analyzer also failed.

 A gas chromatograph was on board to measure the composition of the Venus atmosphere, as well as instruments to study scattered solar radiation.
-Results reported included evidence of lightning and thunder, a high Ar36/Ar40 ratio, and the discovery of carbon monoxide at low altitudes.
+Results reported included some evidence of lightning, a high Ar36/Ar40 ratio, and the discovery of carbon monoxide at low altitudes.

 List of lander experiments and instruments: